thacuber2a03/toast/README.md

 You set up any needed modules and variables, and then call one of the methods in the `.assert` struct to check for any conditions.
-As of now, the result must be checked for a non-zero error code and returned manually.
+As of now, the result must be checked for a `false` value and the test returned from manually.
-The last thing you should do is to return `T.end()` or `T.pass()` to mark the end of the testing function.

 ## API